schell/teleform/DEVLOG.md

 | | How to accept possible infrastructure changes from unpriviledged devs? |
 | | You have to wait for compile times to sync infrastructure |

+## Mon Sep 29 2025

+I'm attempting a rework that models the problem a little tighter.

+* defining
+  - I want to define in code, and pair with a local cache of a previous syncing
+* diffing
+  - I want to generate a diff that can be used to sync, with an inherent order
+* syncing

+I ended up just splitting out the `TeleSync` trait into two traits, `TeleSync` and `TeleCmp`.

+It would be nice to do the following in the future:

+1. Be able to define the entire stack of infrastructure in one top-level struct.
+2. Diff the in-memory definition of the struct against a cached struct on the filesystem, this returns a DAG.
+3. Inspect the DAG.
+Store the DAG?.
+Execute the DAG.
+This returns a new struct.
+4. Persist the new struct to the filesystem.
+5. Allows import?
+6. Idempotent apply.

 ## Thu Oct 19 2023

 It was the ARN for the "add_permissions" call!
 You have to specify the *version*